chenhunghan/ialacol/README.md

 ## GPU Acceleration

-### CUDA

-To enable GPU/CUDA acceleration, you need to use the container image built for GPU and add `GPU_LAYERS` environment variable.
+To enable GPU/CUDA acceleration, you need to use the container image built for GPU and add `GPU_LAYERS` environment variable. `GPU_LAYERS` is determine by the size of your GPU memory.
+See the PR/discussion in [llama.cpp](https://github.com/ggerganov/llama.cpp/pull/1412) to find the best value.

+### CUDA 11

-- `deployment.image` = `ghcr.io/chenhunghan/ialacol-cuda:latest`
+- `deployment.image` = `ghcr.io/chenhunghan/ialacol-cuda11:latest`
 - `deployment.env.GPU_LAYERS` is the layer to off loading to GPU.

-The value is determine by the size of your GPU memory.
-See the PR/discussion in [llama.cpp](https://github.com/ggerganov/llama.cpp/pull/1412) to find the best value.
+### CUDA 12

+- `deployment.image` = `ghcr.io/chenhunghan/ialacol-cuda11:latest`
+- `deployment.env.GPU_LAYERS` is the layer to off loading to GPU.

 For example